 Document checklist

-- Passport (bio page scan, 6+ months validity)
+- Passport (bio page scan, more than 14 months validity at submission)

 - Passport photo (digital, ICAO spec)